olivervon/soc-lab/setup/README.md

 ### Sentinel analyst view

 The Sentinel interface was reviewed to confirm access to core analyst features such as incidents, logs, and data connectors.

+## Step 2.3: Azure Activity Logs (initial ingestion)

+In this step I configured Azure Activity Logs as the first data source for the SOC lab SIEM.

+Azure Activity Logs were selected to provide visibility into subscription-level administrative actions such as resource creation, deletion, and configuration changes.

+### Configuration

+Azure Activity Logs were connected to the Log Analytics Workspace using Azure Monitor diagnostic settings.

+- Diagnostic setting created at subscription level
+- All standard Activity Log categories enabled
+- Logs forwarded to the SOC lab Log Analytics Workspace

+---

+### Verification and troubleshooting

+After configuration, multiple controlled subscription-level activities were generated to validate log ingestion.

+During the verification window, no Azure Activity events were observed in the workspace.
+This was identified as initial ingestion latency in a newly created Azure Free Trial tenant.

+The diagnostic configuration was validated and left in place for future ingestion.

+---

+### Current status

+Azure Activity Logs are correctly configured and connected.
+Log ingestion is pending and expected to become available after initial platform latency.

+The SOC lab setup continues with alternative telemetry sources to ensure reliable data ingestion.